Natfan/AwesomeShortcuts/README.md

 `git add -m "added shortcuts for program y"`

 Then make a pull request!
+Add @Natfan or @ryankrage77 as a reviewer to get our attention.
 You'll be notified when we merge your contribution.